Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with some players experiencing smooth performance and solid frame rates, while others report significant issues such as low FPS, stuttering during enemy spawns, and occasional crashes.
-Overall, many users note that the game runs well on lower-end systems, but there are still optimization concerns, particularly with loading times and graphical glitches.
-Despite these issues, some players find it to be one of the better-optimized titles from the developers.
+The optimization of the game has received mixed reviews, with some players experiencing smooth performance and low system requirements, while others report significant issues such as low framerates, stuttering during enemy spawns, and occasional crashes.
+Overall, many users note improvements over previous titles in the series, but there are still notable glitches and performance hiccups that detract from the experience.

 • “Lastly, I'm satisfied that the game runs smoothly as I expected on my potato PC.”

-• “The port is very well optimized, running smoothly on my Phenom II X4 CPU with 4 GB DDR2 RAM.”
+• “The port is well optimized, runs smoothly on my Phenom II X4 CPU with 4 GB DDR2 RAM.”

 • “But the optimization and performance is just horrible.
 The majority of the time I have around 23 fps, and I experience random crashes to desktop with no error.
 I have to replay many levels over and over again.”